 He is the Pediatric Cardiology Director of Cardiac MRI, as well as Co-Founder and Co-Director of the UCSF Center for Advanced 3D+ Technologies (CA3D+).
 He is a founding member and the inaugural Chair of the Advanced 3D+ Visualization Special Interest Group in the Society for Cardiovascular Magnetic Resonance.
 He is a consultant at Printerprezz, a medical start-up in Fremont, CA utilizing additive and other advanced manufacturing technologies to develop the next generation of medical devices.
-At Printerprezz Dr. Anwar serves as the Senior Vice President of Medical Innovations.
+At Printerprezz.
+Dr. Anwar serves as the Senior Vice President of Medical Innovations.
 Dr. Anwar completed his internship and residency in Pediatrics at Children’s National Medical Center, as well as a research fellowship at the National Institutes of Health.
 He completed fellowships in Pediatric Cardiology and Cardiac Imaging at Cleveland Clinic and Children’s Hospital of Philadelphia.
-Prior to joining UCSF, Dr. Anwar was Cardiology Director of Cardiac MRI at Washington University in St. Louis, St. Louis Children’s Hospital.
+Prior to joining UCSF, Dr. Anwar was the Cardiology Director of Cardiac MRI at Washington University in St. Louis, St. Louis Children’s Hospital.
 At Wash.
 U. Dr. Anwar co-founded and co-directed the Center for 3D Printing, a multi-disciplinary 3D printing center.
-He will be speaking at the upcoming 3DHEALS San Francisco event on September 26th, 2019.
+He will be speaking at the upcoming 3DHEALS2020 in June, 2020.

 Jenny: When was the first encounter you had with 3D printing?
 What was that experience like?
 What were you thinking at that moment?